Root Canal Treatment Toronto

 Will my root canal be painful?

-During root canal therapy, your dentist removes damaged or infected root and pulp through a small hole at the top of your tooth.
+During root canal therapy, your dentist removes damaged or infected root and dental pulp through a small hole at the top of your tooth.
 After clearing the infection, your tooth is sealed with a temporary filling and allowed to heal.
-Typically, you experience mild soreness for a day or two, but you should not have pain as you may have before treatment.
+Typically, you experience mild soreness for a day or two, but should not have the same amount of pain as before treatment.

-Your tooth may not be as sturdy as it was before root canal therapy in Toronto, so Dr. Joo may recommend building the tooth back up with a permanent filling or a porcelain crown after it has healed.
+Your tooth may not be as sturdy as it was before root canal therapy in Toronto, so Dr. Joo may recommend building the tooth back up with a permanent filling or a porcelain crown once it's healed.
 Your new restoration will protect your remaining root and your natural tooth structure by providing support and restoring your bite.
 We colour your crown or filling to match the shade of your teeth.

 Why do I need a dental crown?